4 MIN READ

 Mass Flow Sensor Calibration

-1. Harvest at the same speed with different amounts of the header engaged in the crop.
-Example: If you have a 12-row corn head, run four calibration loads by harvesting 2, 4, 8, and 12 rows all at the same harvest speed.
+Example: If you have a 12-row corn head, run four calibration loads by harvesting 2, 4, 8, and 12 rows all at the same harvest speed. - Harvest at different speeds using the full header width.

-2. Harvest at different speeds using the full header width.
-Example: If you generally combine at 3.5 MPH, run four calibration loads by harvesting at 1, 2, 3, and 4 MPH with the full header width engaged in the crop.
+Example: If you generally harvest at 3.5 MPH, run four calibration loads by harvesting at 1, 2, 3, and 4 MPH with the full header width engaged in the crop.

 Running multiple calibration loads generally provides greater accuracy when calibrating yield monitors.
 Some manufacturers may only suggest that one grain load is necessary for calibration.
-If a yield monitor only accepts a single calibration point, then the only option is to calibrate using the full header width at harvest speed.2 Multi-load calibration procedures take more time but provide greater accuracy by capturing more of the full range of grain flow rates encountered during harvest.
+If a yield monitor only accepts a single calibration point, then the only option is to calibrate using the full header width at harvest speed.4 Multi-load calibration procedures take more time but provide greater accuracy by capturing more of the full range of grain flow rates encountered during harvest.

 Moisture Sensor Calibration